-- FOR the election of all trust manager nominees; - FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm; and - AGAINST the shareholder proposal.
+- FOR the election of all trust manager nominees; - FOR the approval of the amendment and restatement of the PMC Commercial Trust 2005 Equity Incentive Plan; - FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm; - FOR the advisory vote on the executive compensation proposal; and - FOR holding an advisory vote on executive compensation every two years.

-16. How are abstentions and broker non-votes counted?
+18. How are abstentions and broker non-votes counted?